Saving Reports (Report Builder)

 Report resources such as data sources, images, and subreports are stored in one place for easier access.

 Reports can be delivered to others by subscriptions.

 Reports are securely stored in the report server database.

 Report runs can be logged and provide performance and auditing information.

 You can also use the report history feature to create historical copies.
 You can then back up the report server database and store the backup in a safe location for future use.
 All report history (along with reports, shared data source items, folders, subscriptions, and shared schedules) is stored in the report server database.
 You can create a backup to maintain a permanent copy of report history and metadata such as subscription information that indicates the recipients of a report.
-For more information, see "Managing Report History" in the Reporting Services documentation in SQL Server Books Online.
+For more information, see Create, Modify, and Delete Snapshots in Report History.

 Reports, Report Parts, and Report Definitions (Report Builder and SSRS)